techidaily/site-iphone-location/source/_posts/why-does-itools-virtual-location-not-work-for-apple-iphone-13-miniipad-solved-drfone-by-drfone-virtual-ios.md

 Updating your home address on your Apple iPhone 13 mini can sometimes be tricky.
 Some people face issues while doing so.
 So, we have tried to summarize all the possible methods of changing home addresses in Google and Apple maps on iPhone.
 Dr.Fone is one of the best and most effective methods for either changing or spoofing location on an iPhone.
 We hope that you have got all the answers on how to change your home address on your Apple iPhone 13 mini.

 <ins class="adsbygoogle"
      style="display:block"
+     data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="8358498916"
      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://iphone-location.techidaily.com/in-2024-hide-location-on-apple-iphone-xr-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>In 2024, Hide location on Apple iPhone XR and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-13-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 13 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-x-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone X | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-why-does-itools-virtual-location-not-work-for-apple-iphone-15-plusipad-solved-drfone-by-drfone-virtual-ios/"><u>In 2024, Why Does iTools Virtual Location Not Work For Apple iPhone 15 Plus/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-see-someones-location-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, How to See Someones Location on Apple iPhone 14 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/hide-location-on-apple-iphone-12-pro-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>Hide location on Apple iPhone 12 Pro and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-14-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 14 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-change-your-location-on-apple-iphone-x-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Change Your Location on Apple iPhone X | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-4-effective-methods-fake-gps-location-on-apple-iphone-13-miniipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 Effective Methods Fake GPS Location on Apple iPhone 13 mini/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-6s-plus-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 6s Plus Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-11-proipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 11 Pro/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-15-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, How to View GPX Files Online and Offline Solutions Of Apple iPhone 15 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-se-2020ipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone SE (2020)/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-xripad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone XR/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-enable-disable-and-change-safari-location-on-apple-iphone-se-drfone-by-drfone-virtual-ios/"><u>How to Enable, Disable, and Change Safari Location on Apple iPhone SE | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-12-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 12 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-view-gpx-files-online-and-offline-solutions-of-apple-iphone-6s-drfone-by-drfone-virtual-ios/"><u>In 2024, How to View GPX Files Online and Offline Solutions Of Apple iPhone 6s | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-14-proipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone 14 Pro/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-enable-disable-and-change-safari-location-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios/"><u>How to Enable, Disable, and Change Safari Location on Apple iPhone 14 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-8-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 8 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-14-waze-drfone-by-drfone-virtual-ios/"><u>7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 14 Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-6-methods-to-protect-yourself-from-location-tracking-on-apple-iphone-8-drfone-by-drfone-virtual-ios/"><u>In 2024, 6 Methods to Protect Yourself from Location Tracking on Apple iPhone 8 | Dr.fone</u></a></li>
+<li><a href="https://android-frp.techidaily.com/in-2024-top-5-lava-blaze-2-bypass-frp-tools-for-pc-that-actually-work-by-drfone-android/"><u>In 2024, Top 5 Lava Blaze 2 Bypass FRP Tools for PC That Actually Work</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/2024-approved-best-guide-for-setting-tiktok-countdown-timer/"><u>2024 Approved Best Guide for Setting TikTok Countdown Timer</u></a></li>
+<li><a href="https://ios-unlock.techidaily.com/forgot-iphone-passcode-again-unlock-iphone-6-plus-without-passcode-now-by-drfone-ios/"><u>Forgot iPhone Passcode Again?
+Unlock iPhone 6 Plus Without Passcode Now</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-how-to-unlock-infinix-note-30i-phone-without-password-by-drfone-android/"><u>In 2024, How To Unlock Infinix Note 30i Phone Without Password?</u></a></li>
+<li><a href="https://phone-solutions.techidaily.com/how-to-create-a-digital-signature-online-for-word-2003-document-by-ldigisigner-sign-a-word-sign-a-word/"><u>How to Create a Digital Signature Online for Word 2003 document</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/new-best-image-jpgpng-to-gif-converters/"><u>New Best Image (JPG/PNG) to GIF Converters</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/in-2024-about-xiaomi-redmi-13c-5g-frp-bypass-by-drfone-android/"><u>In 2024, About Xiaomi Redmi 13C 5G FRP Bypass</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-pause-life360-location-sharing-for-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>How To Pause Life360 Location Sharing For Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-unlock-vivo-s17-pin-codepattern-lockpassword-by-drfone-android/"><u>How to Unlock Vivo S17 PIN Code/Pattern Lock/Password</u></a></li>
+<li><a href="https://unlock-android.techidaily.com/in-2024-unlock-xiaomi-13t-pro-phone-password-without-factory-reset-full-guide-here-by-drfone-android/"><u>In 2024, Unlock Xiaomi 13T Pro Phone Password Without Factory Reset Full Guide Here</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-sony-xperia-10-v-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Sony Xperia 10 V to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/life360-circle-everything-you-need-to-know-on-realme-11-proplus-drfone-by-drfone-virtual-android/"><u>Life360 Circle Everything You Need to Know On Realme 11 Pro+ | Dr.fone</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-part-of-the-touch-screen-not-working-on-xiaomi-redmi-12-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Fix Part of the Touch Screen Not Working on Xiaomi Redmi 12 5G | Dr.fone</u></a></li>
+<li><a href="https://ios-unlock.techidaily.com/how-do-you-remove-restricted-mode-on-iphone-6-plus-by-drfone-ios/"><u>How Do You Remove Restricted Mode on iPhone 6 Plus</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/how-to-bypass-the-required-apple-store-verification-for-apple-iphone-11-drfone-by-drfone-ios/"><u>How To Bypass the Required Apple Store Verification For Apple iPhone 11 | Dr.fone</u></a></li>
+<li><a href="https://android-location.techidaily.com/in-2024-3-effective-methods-to-fake-gps-location-on-android-for-your-honor-x9a-drfone-by-drfone-virtual/"><u>In 2024, 3 Effective Methods to Fake GPS location on Android For your Honor X9a | Dr.fone</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/in-2024-how-can-tecno-spark-20-promirror-share-to-pc-drfone-by-drfone-android/"><u>In 2024, How Can Tecno Spark 20 ProMirror Share to PC? | Dr.fone</u></a></li>
+<li><a href="https://apple-account.techidaily.com/how-to-delete-icloud-account-remove-your-apple-id-permanently-from-apple-iphone-6s-plus-by-drfone-ios/"><u>How To Delete iCloud Account Remove Your Apple ID Permanently From Apple iPhone 6s Plus</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-on-your-itel-p55plus-by-drfone-android/"><u>A Step-by-Step Guide on Using ADB and Fastboot to Remove FRP Lock on your Itel P55+</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-how-to-unlock-apple-iphone-xr-passcode-without-itunes-without-knowing-passcode-drfone-by-drfone-ios/"><u>In 2024, How to Unlock Apple iPhone XR Passcode without iTunes without Knowing Passcode? | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/vivo-t2-pro-5g-camera-not-working-unexpected-error-fix-it-now-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Vivo T2 Pro 5G Camera Not Working Unexpected Error?
+Fix It Now | Dr.fone</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/updated-splitting-audio-from-a-video-in-sony-vegas-step-by-step-for-2024/"><u>Updated Splitting Audio From a Video in Sony Vegas Step by Step for 2024</u></a></li>
+</ul></div>